AmphiKey: A Dual-Mode Secure Authenticated Key Encapsulation Protocol for Smart Grid: Experimental Setup

-The experimental testbed simulated a real-world smart grid environment.
-The server node, representing a utility control center, was hosted on a virtual machine configured with 4 CPU cores on an AMD Ryzen 5 8640HS processor (x86-64 architecture, 3.5 GHz base clock).
-The client node, representing a resource-constrained endpoint like a smart meter, was a Raspberry Pi (ARM architecture, running at a 2.4 GHz base clock).
-This client-server model allows for a direct performance comparison between representing a SCADA system and a low-power embedded device representing grid edge devices.
+The evaluation testbed simulated the heterogeneous hardware landscape of a deployed smart grid.
+The \textbf{server node} (representing a utility SCADA control center or regional distribution management system) ran on a virtual machine provisioned with 4 dedicated CPU cores of an AMD Ryzen 5 8640HS processor (Zen 4 architecture, x86-64, 3.5\,GHz base clock, 4.9\,GHz boost, shared L3 cache).
+The \textbf{laptop client node} used the same AMD Ryzen 5 architecture, representing a medium-capability field engineer terminal.
+The \textbf{Raspberry Pi 500 client node} (ARM Cortex-A76 cluster, 2.4\,GHz, 8\,GB LPDDR4X RAM, equivalent SoC to Raspberry Pi 5) represented a resource-constrained smart meter or substation edge device---the primary performance-bottleneck target of this evaluation.
+The server--Pi topology models the production deployment path: a high-capacity SCADA system communicating with a low-power smart meter over a WAN or LPWAN-bridged link.